The comparative statics of persuasion: The persuasion model

-Since there need not be a unique optimal signal, comparative statics requires comparing \emph{sets} of signals.
-We handle this in standard fashion by using the \emph{weak set order:} for two sets $S,S'$ of feasible distributions, we call $S$ \emph{lower} than $S'$ exactly if for any $F \in S$ and $G \in S'$, there is a distribution in $S'$ that is more informative than $F$, and there is a distribution in $S$ that is less informative than $G$.
-We say that $S$ is \emph{strictly lower} than $S'$ exactly if $S$ is lower than $S'$ and $S'$ is not lower than $S$.
-Finally, we call $S'$ \emph{(strictly) higher} than $S$ exactly if $S$ is (strictly) lower than $S'$.
+Since there need not be a unique optimal posterior-mean distribution, comparative statics requires comparing \emph{sets} of distributions.
+We handle this in standard fashion by using the \emph{weak set order:} for two sets $S,S'$ of feasible distributions, we call $S$ \emph{lower} than $S'$ if and only if for any $F \in S$ and $G \in S'$, there is a distribution in $S'$ that is more informative than $F$, and there is a distribution in $S$ that is less informative than $G$. \footnote{The literature often instead uses the \emph{strong} set order; we discuss this in \cref{app:mcs_lit}.} We say that $S$ is \emph{strictly lower} than $S'$ if and only if $S$ is lower than $S'$ and $S'$ is not lower than $S$.
+Clearly for singletons $S = \{F\}$ and $S' = \{G\}$, $S$ is (strictly) lower than $S'$ if and only if ($F \neq G$ and) $F$ is less informative than $G$.
+Finally, we call $S'$ \emph{(strictly) higher} than $S$ if and only if $S$ is (strictly) lower than $S'$.